oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 ```

 3. Navigate to the keycloak URL in a browser, and log into Keycloak as user `keycloakadmin`.
 Select the correct realm used
 by Verrazzano.
-Then select **Clients** in the left navigation pane and the list of clients will be shown in the middle pane
+Then select **Users** in the left navigation pane and the list of users will be shown in the middle pane.
-under the heading **Client ID**.
-Select the correct client then update the email with a valid email and click the Save button.
+Select the `verrazzano` user, then update the email with a valid email and click the Save button.

 ### Create OAuth2 Proxy overrides file